lonvia/test-nominatim/README.md

-Simple functional tests for the Nominatim API.
+Simple functional tests for the Nominatim API as well as import and export.

 The tests use the lettuce framework (http://lettuce.it/) and nose (https://nose.readthedocs.org).
-They are meant to be run against a Nominatim installation with a complete planet-wide setup based on a fairly recent planet.
+API tests are meant to be run against a Nominatim installation with a complete planet-wide setup based on a fairly recent planet.
 If you only have an excerpt, some of the tests may fail.